justonemorenight/Fix-Cursor-Too-many-free-trial-accounts-used-on-this-machine/README.md

 ## Disclaimer

-- This script is provided for educational and troubleshooting purposes only
+- This script is provided for educational and troubleshooting purposes only.
-- It is not intended to bypass software licensing or create unlimited trial accounts
+- It is not intended to bypass software licensing or create unlimited trial accounts.
-- Users should comply with Cursor Editor's terms of service and licensing agreements
+- Users should comply with Cursor Editor's terms of service and licensing agreements.
-- The script authors are not responsible for any misuse or potential consequences
+- The script authors are not responsible for any misuse or potential consequences.
-- If you frequently encounter trial limitations, please consider purchasing a license to support the software developers
+- If you frequently encounter trial limitations, please consider purchasing a license to support the software developers.

 ## Description